Maa Inti Mahalakshmi

 Maa Inti Mahalakshmi is a 1959 Indian Telugu-language family drama film directed by G. Ramineedu and written by K. Pratyagatma.
 It stars Jamuna and Haranath.
-The was produced by Parvathaneni Gangadhara Rao and the music was composed by G. Aswathama, while M. K. Raja and Akkineni Sanjeevi handled cinematography and editing respectively.
+It was produced by Parvathaneni Gangadhara Rao with music composed by G. Aswathama, while M. K. Raja and Akkineni Sanjeevi handled cinematography and editing respectively.
 It was the first Telugu film to be entirely shot in Hyderabad.